parsegon/math-css/README.md

 # calculus-css

 Verbose, Responsive and Easy way to represent basic calculus by a few lines of HTML without having to use a heavier Javascript library.
 Built exclusively in CSS using a block-chain technique.
-Current Versions work but still Work in Progress.
 Support soon to be added for
 * vectors.
 * circular integrals, circular doubleintegrals etc.
+* square root structure.

 ![Render Example](/example/render2.png)